PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Consumption and Privacy Protection Modelling

 Inspired by~\cite{marcano2019fully}, we estimate the total time and energy required for predictions by calculating the number of CPU cycles needed for various operations on ciphertexts.
 Specifically, we give the following definition:

-\begin{definition} The major operations involved in model prediction are addition and multiplication, accompanied by certain other operations, e.g., rotation and bootstrapping.
-Hence, the total number of CPU cycles $C^{\textnormal{total}}$ is measured by:
+\begin{definition} The major operations involved in model prediction are addition, multiplication and rotation, accompanied by other customized operations, e.g., bootstrapping.
+Hence, the total number of CPU cycles $C^{\textnormal{total}}$ could be measured by: